bryanjos/plug_jwt/README.md

     #or the module that implements `Joken.Config` can be set explicitly
     plug PlugJwt, config_module: My.Joken.Config

-    #this fork allows for adding a list of expected claims to verify
+    #You may also add a list of expected claims to verify
     plug PlugJwt, config_module: My.Joken.Config, claims: [aud: "spiderman", admin: true]
 ```